Who I Am?

 James Brown is the Godfather of Soul.
 Michael Jackson is the King of Pop.
 Aretha Franklin is the Queen of Soul!

-As a result, it translated into solid connections with their fans.
+As a result, it translated into strong connections with their fans.
 Authenticity revealed itself through everything they did.

-The evidence is that musicians are true to themselves.
+The evidence of musicians who are true to themselves.

-Even if that doesn’t mean constant mainstream attention, so be it.
+Even if that doesn’t mean constant mainstream attention, then so be it.

 Artists like Nicki Minaj want to stay famous and relevant as a pop-culture symbol, so she’ll do what it takes.

-If you’re still determining what you’re about, the first step is to remember why music speaks to you.
+If you’re not sure about what you’re about yet, the first step is to remember why music speaks to you.
 Take the time to remember why you picked up an instrument, started singing, or put ideas to verse in the first place.

-Who are your top five artists of all time?
-I’ll share my top five artists of all time, too.
+Who are your all-time top five artists?
+I’ll share my top five artists of all time too.

 My all-time top five artist picks are: